Last Updated on

 Kandovan is maybe not as spectacular as Cappadocia in Turkey, but at least you will not be hassled by sellers and tour guides, you will be able to walk completely free around on your own, and you won’t have to buy an entrance ticket either here.

 Kandovan is also a glimpse into how Cappadocia looked like before the hoards of tourist discovered the place.
-Cappadocia is VERY touristy these days while this place is completely authentic.
+Cappadocia is VERY touristy these days while this place is entirely authentic.

-As I have already mentioned earlier in the post, the easiest way to reach Kandovan is by Taxi; I paid 20 USD for a roundtrip.
+As I have already mentioned earlier in the post, the easiest way to reach this place is by Taxi from Tabriz; I paid 20 USD for a roundtrip.

 None, it’s completely free.